LanceGonzaga/Weather-app/README.md

 - **Temperature Units**: Shows the temperature in Celsius
 - **Responsive Design**: The app is designed to be mobile-friendly and adapts to different screen sizes.

+## Usage of useState and useEffect

+- **useState: Manages state in a functional component.
+In your case, it holds the weather data, loading state, and error messages.
+- **useEffect: Runs side effects, such as fetching data.
+In your case, it triggers the search function on the initial render to fetch weather data for "Cainta."

 ## Set up

 1. First you need to download the files or clone it then open the folder using VScode